 Phase 2: Weeks 4 - 10

-Patient will continue to review with their treating shoulder surgeon and x-rays will be done regularly, once the fracture has started to unite with no dislocation or displacement, then we can up the exercises:
+Patients will continue to review with their treating shoulder surgeon and x-rays will be done regularly.
+Once the fracture has started to unite with no dislocation or displacement, then we can up the exercises:

 Phase 3: Week 10 Onwards

-At this stage, patient can progress to more "strong" strengthening exercises.
+At this stage, patients can progress to more "strong" strengthening exercises.
 We will often start with isometric strengthening and gradually progress to strengthening exercises with shoulder/arm movement.
-This will continue to progress until patient has achieved 100% recovery in shoulder
+This will continue to progress until the patient has achieved 100% recovery in shoulder strength and mobility/movement

 As a general guideline patients can expect:

-The most common complications that a patient may experienced with a proximal humerus fracture injury includes:
+The most common complications that a patient may experience with a proximal humerus fracture injury include:

 Full strength and mobility may never be achieved after a proximal humerus fracture, particularly in elderly patients or those who do not follow their shoulder physiotherapy exercise program.

-Patients may take up to 12 months (1 year) to regain their full shoulder movement and strength with shoulder physiotherapy
+Patients may take up to 12 months to regain their full shoulder movement and strength with shoulder physiotherapy.

 Also known as adhesive capsulitis, frozen shoulder happens when our shoulder joint capsule thickens and tightens which can cause: